hasura/ekg-prometheus/Tutorial.md

 - a set of labels (possibly empty), and
 - a way to get the metric's current value.

-`ekg-core` provides a way to register metrics in a global "metric store".
+`ekg-prometheus` provides a way to register metrics in a global "metric store".
 The store can then be used to get a snapshot of all metrics.
 The store also serves as a central place to keep track of all the program's metrics, both user and library defined.